Aleks272/PWP-Webbipojat/client/README.md

 ## Linting

 The project is configured with ESLint.
 You can lint it by running `npm run lint` in the root folder of the project.

+## Container

+The client can be run as a Docker container.
+Image is available at [https://hub.docker.com/r/ekelhala/pwp-client](https://hub.docker.com/r/ekelhala/pwp-client)